Bill Magnarelli

-William B. Magnarelli (born March 20, 1949) is a member of the New York State Assembly, for the 129th district first elected in 1998.
-He is a Democrat.
+William B. Magnarelli (born March 20, 1949) is an American politician and member of the New York State Assembly.
+He has represented the 129th district since 1999 as a Democrat.

-Magnarelli represents the 129th Assembly District, which includes the Northside, Westside, Eastwood and Valley areas of the City of Syracuse, as well as the towns of Geddes and Van Buren.
+Magnarelli's district includes the Northside, Westside, Eastwood and Valley areas of the City of Syracuse, as well as the towns of Geddes and Van Buren.
 In 1998, he won the election for an open seat.

+In the 2026 Democratic primary, Magnarelli was defeated by Maurice Brown.

 Early life, education, and military service

 Magnarelli grew up in Syracuse, attended Our Lady of Pompei School and St. John the Baptist Academy.
 He received his bachelor's degree from Syracuse University in 1970, majoring in history.
 He attended Syracuse University Law School, graduating with honors in 1973.
 After graduating, Bill Magnarelli served in the U.S. Army Reserve for six years, attaining the rank of captain.

+Magnarelli's wife Karen, died in 2017 from cancer.
+He has since formed a relationship with his assembly colleague, Didi Barrett.